-The Panorama Trail would terminate in the NV-1 watershed.
+The eastern end of the proposed Panorama Trail would terminate in the NV-1 watershed.
 The trail, as proposed, would not result in adverse effects to Mott Creek because of its location within the watershed.
 Rerouting the Tahoe Rim Trail in the location proposed would not result in adverse effects to Mott Creek.